Iraq: Biodiversity

 The wildlife of Iraq includes its flora and fauna and their natural habitats.
-Iraq has multiple and diverse biomes which include the mountainous region in norther to the wet marshlands along the Euphrates and Tigris rives, while western part of the country comprises mainly desert and some semi-arid regions.
+Iraq has multiple and diverse biomes which include the mountainous region in the north to the wet marshlands along the Euphrates and Tigris rivers, while western part of the country comprises mainly desert and some semi-arid regions.
 Many of Iraq's bird species were endangered, including seven of Iraq's mammal species and 12 of its bird species.
-Little progress has been made by the government to tackle the issue.
 The Mesopotamian marches in the middle and south are home to approximately 50 species of birds, and rare species of fish.
-The marshes are home to millions of birds and the stopover for millions of migratory birds, including flamingo, pelican and heron.
 At risk are some 50% of the world's marbled teal population that live in the marshes, along with 60% of the world's population of Basra reed-warbler.
-An essentially experimental draining of the Mesopotamian Marshes, by Saddam's regime, caused there a significant drop in biological life and heated many paddies and fields to higher consumption of water and low productivity.
-Since the overthrow, flow is restored and the ecosystem has begun to recover, fast water runoff and drought less severe, and crop yields made more sustainable.